Pyr-000/YetAnotherStableDiffusion/README.md

 - `--unet-full` will switch from using a half precision (fp16) UNET to using a full precision (fp32) UNET.
 This will increase memory usage significantly.
 See section [Precision](#Precision).
 - `--latents-half` will switch from using full precision (fp32) latents to using half precision (fp16) latents.
 The difference in memory usage should be insignificant (<1MB).
 See section [Precision](#Precision).
 - `--diff-device` sets the device used for the UNET and diffusion sampling loop. `"cuda"` by default.
 - `--io-device` sets the device used for anything outside of the diffusion sampling loop.
-This will be text encoding and image decoding/encoding. `"cpu"` by default.
-Switching this to `"cuda"` will increase VRAM usage (see the example shown in section [Precision](#Precision)), while only speeding up the (significantly less time intensive!) encode and decode operations before and after the sampling loop.
+This will be text encoding and image decoding/encoding. `"cuda"` by default.
+Switching this to `"cpu"` will decrease VRAM usage (see the example shown in section [Precision](#Precision)), while only slowing down the (significantly less time intensive!) encode and decode operations before and after the sampling loop.
 - `--seq`/`--sequential_samples` will process batch items (if multiple images are to be generated) sequentially, instead of as a single large batch.
 Reduces VRAM consumption.
 This flag will activate automatically if generating runs out of memory when more than one image is requested.
 - `-as`/`--attention-slice` sets slice size for UNET attention slicing, reducing memory usage.
 The value must be a valid divisor of the UNET head count.
 Set to 1 to maximise memory efficiency.
 Set to 0 to use the diffusers recommended "auto"-tradeoff between memory reduction and (minimal) speed cost.
 - `-co`/`--cpu-offload` will enable CPU offloading of models through `accelerate`.
 This should enable compatibility with minimal VRAM at the cost of speed.